marcelinmurhula/Your-future-ai-coach-for-customised-tutoring-Hope-you-are-a-2050-student-/README.md

 React Compiler

 The React Compiler is not enabled by default due to its impact on development and build performance.
-If needed, you can enable it by following the official documentation: https://react.dev/learn/react-compiler/installation
+To enable it, follow the official documentation: https://react.dev/learn/react-compiler/installation

 Linting & Type Safety

-For production-scale development, using TypeScript with type-aware linting is recommended.
+For production-ready development, using TypeScript with type-aware linting is recommended.
-You can start from the official React + TypeScript Vite template here: https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts
+You can start from the official React + TypeScript Vite template: https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts

 Vision

-VerSel aims to become a personalized AI learning coach for complex subjects by:
+VerSel aims to become a personalized AI learning coach that:

-Adapting to how each student thinks
+Adapts to how each student thinks

-Measuring real understanding instead of engagement
+Measures mastery instead of engagement

-Supporting education rather than replacing it
+Supports teachers and existing education systems

+Scales globally with fairness and discipline

 License

-MIT (or add your preferred license)
+MIT (or replace with your preferred license)

----

-**Want me to:**
-- Make an even shorter YC-style README?
-- Add a “Roadmap (V1 → V2 → V3)” section?
-- Rewrite it to target **students**, **teachers**, or **investors**?

-Tell me which one.